suerion/AutomatedWorkcarts/README.md

 - `awt.train Workcart WagonA WagonB` -- Updates the trigger to spawn a workcart with one `WagonA` and one `WagonB` wagon coupled behind it.
 - `awt.train Workcart WagonC WagonC` -- Updates the trigger to spawn a workcart with two `WagonC` wagons coupled behind it.
 - `awt.train Workcart Workcart` -- Updates the trigger to spawn two workcarts coupled together.
-- `awt.train Workcart WagonA WagonB WagonC WagonD WorkcartCovered` -- Updates the trigger to spawn a workcart with all possible train car types coupled behind it.
+- `awt.train Locomotive Workcart WagonA WagonB WagonC WagonFuel WagonLoot WagonResource WorkcartCovered` -- Updates the trigger to spawn a workcart with all possible train car types coupled behind it.

 ## Configuration